-You'll find some great molasses cookie recipes here.
-These are some of the best homemade cookie recipes from Grandma's collection, and they are all easy to make.
-Experience the authentic, old fashioned taste of sweet molasses cookies just like the ones Grandma used to make.
+These old fashioned molasses cookie recipes are superb.
+You'll get to enjoy some of the best homemade cookies from Mom's recipe collection, and they are so easy to make.
+Experience the authentic taste of sweet molasses cookies just like the ones Grandma made.

 The Boston Cooking-School Cook Book (1916)